toastdriven/toastbot/README.md

     // Finally, make sure it gets added to the ``handlers`` option.

-This checks to see if the bot is being directly addressed then returns a stringified version of the ``talker`` stats.
+This checks to see if the bot is being directly addressed then returns a string-ified version of the ``talker`` stats.
 The included handlers demonstrate even more complex behavior, such as how to do network fetches or asynchronous responses.